galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/Which-tests-to-automate.md

 ## What makes a manual test a good candidate for automation?

 So, how do you decide which manual test to automate first?
-If you are unfamiliar with Galasa, we would recommend choosing an initial test that is fairly simple, and which can be driven using one of the supplied Managers.
+If you are unfamiliar with Galasa, we would recommend choosing an initial test that is fairly simple, and which can be driven using one of the   Galasa Managers that are available in the current release.
 Once you are more familiar with Galasa, choosing a test to automate might include these criteria:

 - run on a regular basis, for example, regression tests
 - used to connect to an existing test environment